miguelfdezc/vitest-docs-es/guide/mocking.md

 ## Timers

-Whenever we test code that involves timeouts or intervals, instead of having our tests wait it out or timeout.
-We can speed up our tests by using "fake" timers by mocking calls to `setTimeout` and `setInterval`, too.
+When we test code that involves timeouts or intervals, instead of having our tests wait it out or timeout, we can speed up our tests by using "fake" timers that mock calls to `setTimeout` and `setInterval`.

 See the [`vi.usefaketimers` api section](/api/#vi-usefaketimers) for a more in depth detailed API description.